georgeherby/PoGoScansWiki/docs/_build/html/_sources/T&C.txt

 **THIS IS OUR NUMBER 1, MOST IMPORTANT RULE**

-* Sharing of scan of any Pokémon spawn data from discord, including IVs, screenshots, map images and coordinates in various social media channels will result in being kicked from the server, requiring you to re-join and re-subscribe.
+* Sharing of scans of any Pokémon spawn data from discord, including IVs, screenshots, map images and coordinates in various social media channels will result in being kicked from the server, requiring you to re-join and re-subscribe.
 Scans are for personal use only!!
 * Do not share your map credentials.
 We log every visit to the map and usage is monitored.
 Overly excessive use over many multiple devices will result in a ban.
 Trusted individuals on the discord have had access to the map for a while now, we have tested this and know when you're sharing map credentials.
 * It is very important that the above is adhered to, breaking the above rules will result in an initial warning and kicking from the discord; repeated misuse will result in a permanent ban.
 * If we see constant rule-breaking of the above from multiple individuals, we will turn off scans for that area until we are confident that it will no longer be an issue.